 - Location: situated directly next to Maritime Park and Spa Resort

 - How to get there: Khao Khanab Nam is reached by chartering a long-tail boat from Krabi’s Chao Fa Pier which takes around 15 minutes.
 Try and include a trip to visit a local mangrove forest and taking a look at Koh Klang fishing village as part of your trip.
 Boat rental should be around 300 baht per trip including the fishing village and mangrove forest, and there is no admission charge for Khao Kanab Nam.
 Long tail boats may not always include shade from the sun or drinking water so remember to take sun lotion, a hat and a bottle of water with you.

-Krabi is well-known for areas of outstanding natural beauty and one place that should make your must-see list is the Crystal Lagoon in the Thung Teao Forest Natural Park, an unusual lowland forest rich in bio-diversity, complete with a nature trail and a crystal lagoon.
+Krabi is well-known for areas of outstanding natural beauty and one place that should make your must-see list is the Emerald Pond (aka Crystal Lagoon) in the Thung Teao Forest Natural Park, an unusual lowland forest rich in bio-diversity, complete with a nature trail and a crystal lagoon.

 Located in the Khao Pra-Bang Kram area, the nature trek is a superb place to spot rare animals and plant species including the Pitta Gurney bird which was once considered extinct.
 The forest is lush with age-old trees stretching up to the sky, unusual forest creatures and limestone foothills that open onto a dazzling green pool.
 Read More...

 - Opening Hours: every day during daylight hours

 - Location: Thung Teao Forest Natural Park is situated in the Khao Pra-Bang Khram area which is located next to the Bang Teao Village, about 40 minutes drive from Krabi Town.